 Saona Island Dominican Republic - by JCV

-Dominican Republic travel is interesting and you will see multiple types of environments if you travel to various locations on the island.
-The mountains are beautiful and I have to say walking up to a banana tree and eating the ripe banana immediately tastes wonderful.
+Dominican Republic travel is interesting, and you will see multiple types of environments if you travel to various locations on the island.
+The mountains are gorgeous, and I have to say walking up to a banana tree and eating the ripe banana immediately tasted wonderful.
 I also enjoyed the food of the DR. It is not too hot and spicy but seasoned very well.
 Flan is the national dessert.

 I found the people to be friendly and usually smiling.
-There are many Dominican Republic resorts with some being all inclusive packages.
-The weather is comfortable and I particularly enjoyed the tour in Santa Domingo, as well as, the bargaining in the market.
+There are many Dominican Republic resorts with some having all inclusive packages.
+The weather is comfortable, and I particularly enjoyed the tour in Santa Domingo, as well as, the bargaining in the market.
 I thought it was a very interesting and fun place to visit.